 The Accuspin System-Histopaque 1077’s unique design greatly increases the yield of lymphocytes and other mononuclear cells compared to using Histopaque 1077 alone, as this example shows.
 Within seconds of adding whole blood to the tube containing histopaque alone the whole blood begins precipitating into the histopaque 1077 while in the Accuspin tube the blood and histopaque 1077 remain separated until centrifugation begins.

-The technical bulletin for the Accuspin System-Histopaque 1077 contains a number of useful tips for maximizing mononuclear cell recovery from whole blood and bone marrow.
+for the Accuspin System-Histopaque 1077 contains a number of useful tips for maximizing mononuclear cell recovery from whole blood and bone marrow.